JulianOviedo/SOLVD-FE-training/README.md

-# Solvd React Laba Argentina 2022
+# Solvd Front-end mentoring 2024

 This repository contains all information about the lectures and serves as a central repository to submit all your class works.